3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 Even though you don't need to know how they work, it is useful to know that your local repository consists of three "trees" that are maintained by Git.

 - **Working Directory**: the directory and subdirectories containing the files we are currently working on and which holds the actual files.
-- **Index/Staging**: a staging area where we list the changes we want to commit
+- **Index/Staging Area**: a staging area where we list the changes we want to commit
 - **HEAD**: which points to the last commit you have made

 ### More terminology